 Tired of being awakened at night, by crying babies and your toddler's foot in your face?
 Does your child refuse to sleep by bedtime?
 We've got the tips and tricks to help you deal with sleep disorders affecting you and your children.
-Our CEO, Kristina Lindhe, hosted a webinar with sleep experts Liv Svirsky, and Kristoffer Bothelius, authors of "Godnatt!
+Our founder, Kristina Lindhe, hosted a webinar with sleep experts Liv Svirsky, and Kristoffer Bothelius, authors of "Godnatt!
 Om små och stora barns sömn” (which translates to Good night!
 On small and big children’s sleep).
 They're both licensed psychologists with extensive experience in working with sleep disorder.
 Liv is also a specialist in the field of clinical psychology and has worked with children and young adults affected by sleep disorders.
 Besides holding a Ph.D., in psychology, Kristoffer is also a psychotherapist who researches sleep and sleep disorders.

 Here’s a condensed version of the interview for you to glean interesting facts about sleep from.
 Trust us when we say that this reading will change your perspective on and approach to sleep.